shgsousa/searxng-mcp-server/README.md

 ## Configuration

+The server supports configuration through environment variables or a `.env` file:

+### Core Configuration

 By default, the MCP server uses a local SearXNG instance at http://localhost:8080.
 To use a different SearXNG instance:

 1. Option 1: Set the `SEARXNG_URL` environment variable